 - Shipping time is inconsistent.
 One of my tasting boxes came in a little more than a week, another took over a month.

 What About the Bottles?

 - Pretty good selection of bottles!
-There are only one or two, fairly obscure things I've not been able to find.
-They have lots of bottles I can't find at my liquor store, or have never heard of before, so it makes for a fun and rewarding (if, at times, overwhelming) shopping experience.
+There are only one or two fairly obscure things I've not been able to find.
+They have lots of bottles I can't find at my liquor store or have never heard of before, so it makes for a fun and rewarding (if, at times, overwhelming) shopping experience.

 - Lots of tools to help you find new things.
-As you try more drinks (either in boxes or bottles), or let them know what things you have tried elsewhere and like, you get really helpful tasting suggestions.
+As you try more drinks (either in boxes or bottles), or let them know what things you have tried elsewhere and liked, you get really helpful tasting suggestions.
 I like rye whiskey and tried a new one I had never heard of (Minor Case Straight Rye—aged in sherry casks, creamy, spicy, and delicious), which was recommended based on my profile, and it is now one of my favorites.
-They also have a creative "flavor spiral" for every bottle, that lets you know its dominant flavors.
+They also have a creative "flavor spiral" for every bottle that lets you know its dominant flavors.
 This makes it really easy to find things I might like but haven't tried before.

 - Competitive prices.
-The prices of bottles vary based upon your shipping location, but I have found that most bottles are about the same or slightly less than the price at my local liquor store.
+The prices of bottles vary based on your shipping location, but I have found that most bottles are about the same or slightly less than the price at my local liquor store.
 Considering the fact that the membership charges you $95 (or $75) for a $45 tasting box and a $40-$60 bottle, you probably come out saving at least a few dollars, not to mention the other perks of membership.
-I have used the monthly free shipping to buy a few extra bottles besides my included bottles, which usually saves me a few bucks compared to buying at a store (and the time hunting for bottles that I might not be able to find at my local store).
+I have used the monthly free shipping to buy a few extra bottles beside my included bottles, which usually saves me a few bucks compared to buying at a store (and the time hunting for bottles that I might not be able to find at my local store).

 - Some bottles are slightly more expensive than my local liquor store, but the convenience of shipping (as long as I don't mind the wait) might still make it worthwhile.